 Most engines require periodic maintenance in order to ensure maximum performance and efficiency throughout their lives.
-Over time, contaminants from exhaust gasses adhere to the engine’s internal surfaces which cause a deterioration in overall efficiency levels.
+Over time, contaminants from exhaust gasses adhere to the engine’s internal surfaces which causes a deterioration in overall efficiency levels.

 While this problem cannot be avoided altogether due to unavoidable factors such as particulates in the air, a properly-maintained engine will help reduce fuel costs and increase generator life.
 A poorly-maintained generator can use up to 30% more fuel.